(Last Updated on : 23-03-2019)

 National Fruit of India

-) is the national fruit of India.
-It is one of the most widely grown fruits in tropical countries and also in India.
+Mango is the national fruit of India and is one of the most widely grown fruits in tropical countries and also in India.
 Mango is cultivated in almost all parts of India, with the exception of hilly

 areas.
 A poet